AI prompts

 SkyPilot then performs the heavy-lifting for you, including:

-2. Provision the VM, with auto-failover if the cloud returned capacity errors
+2. Provision the GPUs (pods or VMs), with auto-failover if the infra returned capacity errors

-3. Sync the local `workdir` to the VM
+3. Sync your local `workdir` to the provisioned cluster

 See [Quickstart](https://docs.skypilot.co/en/latest/getting-started/quickstart.html) to get started with SkyPilot.